 Sit Back And Enjoy A Cup Of Chai

 We don’t have to say this out loud but, when in Palampur, just sit back and relax with a cuppa chai in your hand and stunning views in the front.
-Kangra tea is a soothing honey color, fragrant and light.
+Kangra tea is a soothing honey colour, fragrant and light.
 This is the place for you to lay back for once and let go of all your stress and worries at that moment.
 Wake up early, sip on tea in Palampur as you watch the sunrise, and don’t forget to enjoy the humming notes of little birdies.

 From witnessing the art of pottery-making in the Andretta village to visiting the oldest Shiva temple in Baijnath for prayers, Palampur has loads to do.
-But the tea in Palampur is the cherry to the cake and will sweep you off your feet.
+But the tea in Palampur is the cherry on the cake and will sweep you off your feet.
 When in Palampur, make sure you check out goSTOPS Palampur.
-We’re in the center of a charming little hamlet, and our rooms, each with stellar views, make for the best place to sit back and relax with a cup of hot chai.
+We’re in the centre of a charming little hamlet, and our rooms, each with stellar views, make for the best place to sit back and relax with a cup of hot chai.

 Why Is Palampur Famous?

 Known as the tea capital of North India, Palampur is famous for its lush green tea gardens, famous temples and colonial architecture.

 What Is The Best Time To Visit Palampur?

 The best season to visit Palampur is the winter season and the onset of summer, from the months of September to June.

 Is It Safe To Visit Palampur For A Family Vacation?